Why we often fail at New Year's resolutions.

 This can be either on a personal level, such as learning a new language, improving communication skills, or on a professional level, such as developing a particular technical skill or leadership competency.
 Yes, skill development requires effort and commitment, but unlike short-term habits, it creates value that can last at least as long as quitting smoking!
 This year, it could be about strengthening strategic and analytical skills regarding organizational digital transformations for example.
 What will yours be?

-Be SMART and Invest in Your Development
+Be SMART and Invest in Your Development!

 Every new skill becomes part of your toolkit, helping you achieve long-term goals and objectives.
 Whether your career takes a new direction or life throws unexpected challenges, the skills you worked hard to develop will remain yours all your life.
 They are adaptable, transferable, and capable of opening doors you haven’t even imagined yet (follow us, now, for more on that later this year).
 Just like personal resolutions become achievable when you approach them the SMART way, your professional growth becomes far more effective when approached “SMARTly”.
 That’s exactly where CIET and other professional educational centres fit in.
-Let’s take the example of a professional that wishes to develop skills in energy savings calculations using that SMART approach:
+Let’s take the example of a professional who wishes to develop skills in energy savings calculations using that SMART approach:

-SMART Element Energy Savings Calculation Example
+SMART Element Example: Energy Savings Calculation

 S - Specific I will take measurement and verification (M&V) training to better calculate energy savings.